Wingra Park Playground Replacement

 The second public meeting was a playground meeting held on December 2, 2019 at Wingra School at 718 Gilmore Street.
 At this meeting staff presented two playground designs.

-The new playground equipment will be installed in 2020.
+The new playground equipment will be installed in the summer of 2020.

 PUBLIC INPUT MEETING #1 - PLAYGROUND WORKSHOP